-The verdict also far exceeded the amount of insurance available to protect the drunk driver, and Bill pursued a bad faith lawsuit against the drunk driver’s insurance company to collect the full amount of the verdict.
-Bill has represented many brain injured clients over his career, and he appreciates that brain injured people are often misunderstood in our society.
+The verdict also far exceeded the amount of insurance available to protect the drunk driver, and Mr. Marlin pursued a bad faith lawsuit against the drunk driver’s insurance company to collect the full amount of the verdict.
+He has represented many brain injured clients over his career, and he appreciates that brain injured people are often misunderstood in our society.
 Special care must be taken when presenting these cases to make sure the jury fully understands the nature and impact of this devastating and life-altering type of injury.

-In 2006, Bill tried a case on behalf of a woman who accidentally drank a lye-based cleaning liquid which had been placed in an empty tequila bottle by an employee of Intrawest/Winter Part Restaurant Corporation.
+In 2006, Mr. Marlin tried a case on behalf of a woman who accidentally drank a lye-based cleaning liquid which had been placed in an empty tequila bottle by an employee of Intrawest/Winter Part Restaurant Corporation.
 As a result, the woman suffered severe chemical burns which necessitated surgical removal of her esophagus and reconstruction of a new esophagus using a portion of her colon.
-After a week-long jury trial, Bill obtained a verdict of $4,400,000.00 on behalf of his client, which is the largest personal injury verdict on record in Grand County, Colorado.
+After a week-long jury trial, he obtained a verdict of $4,400,000.00 on behalf of his client, which is the largest personal injury verdict on record in Grand County, Colorado.

-More recently, Bill and his former law partner tried a medical malpractice case on behalf of a young girl who had been born prematurely.
+Mr. Marlin and his former law partner tried a medical malpractice case on behalf of a young girl who had been born prematurely.
 While she was in the neonatal intensive care unit, her healthcare providers failed to timely diagnose and treat a visible skin infection.
 Left untreated, the skin infection moved into the baby’s blood and seeded in the bones of her ankle, where it caused a serious bone infection.
 As a result, the little girl had to have her foot and lower leg amputated and will be required to utilize prosthetics for the remainder of her life.
 Following a two week jury trial, the jury returned a verdict of $2,772,350.00 on behalf of the little girl, which far exceeded the $250,000.00 offered by the medical malpractice insurance company prior to trial.